AdamRosas27/Weather_Fetcher/README.md

-A program that will fetch the weather
+A program that will fetch the weather of the location you input